hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

   (like `~> 1.0.0`); if you specify a constraint, the workspace will always use the newest release that meets that constraint.
 Defaults to the latest available version.
-* `trigger_prefixes` - (Optional) List of repository-root-relative paths which describe all locations to be tracked for changes.
 * `trigger_patterns` - (Optional) List of [glob patterns](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/vcs#glob-patterns-for-automatic-run-triggering) that describe the files Terraform Cloud monitors for changes.
 Trigger patterns are always appended to the root directory of the repository.
 Mutually exclusive with `trigger-prefixes`.
+* `trigger_prefixes` - (Optional) List of repository-root-relative paths which describe all locations to be tracked for changes.
+* `vcs_repo` - (Optional) Settings for the workspace's VCS repository, enabling the [UI/VCS-driven run workflow](https://developer.hashicorp.com/terraform/cloud-docs/run/ui).
+  Omit this argument to utilize the [CLI-driven](https://developer.hashicorp.com/terraform/cloud-docs/run/cli) and [API-driven](https://developer.hashicorp.com/terraform/cloud-docs/run/api) workflows, where runs are not driven by webhooks on your VCS provider.
 * `working_directory` - (Optional) A relative path that Terraform will execute within.
 Defaults to the root of your repository.
-* `vcs_repo` - (Optional) Settings for the workspace's VCS repository, enabling the [UI/VCS-driven run workflow](https://developer.hashicorp.com/terraform/cloud-docs/run/ui).
-  Omit this argument to utilize the [CLI-driven](https://developer.hashicorp.com/terraform/cloud-docs/run/cli) and [API-driven](https://developer.hashicorp.com/terraform/cloud-docs/run/api) workflows, where runs are not driven by webhooks on your VCS provider.
-* `force_delete` - (Optional) If this attribute is present on a workspace that is being deleted through the provider, it will use the existing force delete API.
-If this attribute is not present or false it will safe delete the workspace.

 The `vcs_repo` block supports: